Step by Step: Adaptive Gradient Descent for Training L-Lipschitz Neural Networks: Experimental Results

+Since evaluating the true Lipschitz constant of an unknown function is NP-hard \citep{NEURIPS2018_d54e99a6}, we evaluate the Lipschitz constants of our learned models in two ways: (A) we upper bound the Lipschitz constant using the product of the operator norms of the weight matrices, and (B) lower bound the Lipschitz constant by sampling a large number of points and returning the maximum gradient norm at each of the points.

-Each toy experiment is independent and only validates our theory.
-Namely, that a decaying learning rate still yields expressive networks (Theorem~\ref{thrm:Convergence_and_stability}), they learn independently of their width, and thus of their number of parameter $p$ (Corollary~\ref{cor:GeneralizationImplication}), and that that the GD LR Decay Conditions~\ref{GradCons} indeed yield networks with \textit{relatively} small Lipschitz constants (Theorem~\ref{thrm:lr_lip}).
+Each experiment is independent and only validates our theory.
+Namely, that a decaying LR still yields expressive networks (Theorem~\ref{thm:convergence_optimal_gd_rate}) which learn only polynomially dependent on their width, and thus of their number of parameters (Corollary~\ref{cor:generalization_bounds_gd_trained_networks}), and that the GD LR Decay Conditions~\ref{gdcons:grad} indeed yield networks with \emph{relatively} small Lipschitz constants (Theorem~\ref{thm:lip_control_via_lr_decay}).

+\paragraph{Effect of Number of Parameters} We examine the Lipschitz constant evolution during training, varying width (Figure~\ref{fig:experiment:width_ablation}) and depth (Figure~\ref{fig:experiment:depth_ablation}).
+As predicted by Theorem~\ref{thm:lip_control_via_lr_decay}, the Lipschitz constant grows at most polynomially with network width and exponentially with network depth.

-\paragraph{Effect of Sample Size} We examine the evolution of the Lipschitz constant of a two-layer neural network during training, varying sample size $(N)$ and the number of trainable parameters ($P$).
-As predicted by Theorem~\ref{thrm:lr_lip}, larger sample sizes lead to neural networks with higher regularity, reflected by a smaller Lipschitz constant.
-The Lipschitz constant of GD-trained two-layer networks with learning rate decay scales linearly with $P$.
-The target function is $f(x) = x^3 + \sqrt{|x|}$.
+\paragraph{Effect of Sample Size} We examine the Lipschitz constant evolution during training, varying sample size (Figure~\ref{fig:experiment:sample_size_ablation}), which appears in the right-hand side of Theorem~\ref{thm:lip_control_via_lr_decay} and Corollary~\ref{cor:generalization_bounds_gd_trained_networks}.
+MLPs trained on varying sample sizes appear to exhibit similar learning and regularity properties.

-\paragraph{Effect of Target Function} Since our GD LR Decay Conditions~\ref{GradCons} are independent of the target function's regularity or singularity, we confirm that these constraints do not negatively impact the performance of trained two-layer neural networks.

-As shown in Figures~\ref{fig:Experiments_sin} and~\ref{fig:Experiments_Singular}, networks trained with standard constant step size GD perform just as well in terms of training speed (MSE-ERM) and test accuracy (Huber loss) as those trained with our LR decay condition.
-However, networks with the LR decay exhibit a significantly smaller Lipschitz constant with less variability per training run.
+\paragraph{Effect of Rate Function} Varying rate functions affects the convergence of the ERM.
+Critically, this allows one to customize the trade off between regularity of the learned function and the convergence of the ERM.